ARTS

 This course examines the theories and methodologies used in anthropology, psychology, and sociology to investigate and explain shifts in knowledge, attitudes, beliefs, and behavior and their impact on society.
 Students will analyse cultural, social, and biological patterns in human societies, looking at the ways in which those patterns change over time.
 Students will also explore the ideas of classical and contemporary social theorists and will apply those ideas to the analysis of contemporary trends.

-Prerequisite: Any University, University/College or College preparation course in Native Studies.
+Prerequisite: Any Grade 11 University, University/College or College preparation course in First Nations, Métis and Inuit Studies or Canadian and World Studies

 SOCIAL SCIENCES